Minimum Slab Thickness for Garage & 8 Essentials for Concrete Strength

 • Higher abrasion resistance

 In warm climates, control joints are cut with grooving tools, while the concrete is still wet.
-In cool climates, control joints can be cut with saws after the concrete has hardened somewhat.
+Control joints can also be cut with a saw after the concrete has hardened somewhat.

-Control joints should be no farther apart than 2 – 3 times (in feet) in relation with the concrete slab thickness (in inches).
+Control joints should be no farther apart than 2 – 3 times (in feet) than the concrete slab thickness (in inches).
+For example:

 Minimum Slab Thickness